 3a – if there’s really nothing at work, maybe try out the project planning methods on something outside work – at home or in your free time, whether it’s a kitchen extension or an amateur theatre production.
 You’ll get some practice and build up your confidence that you can do it.

-4 – Move on up from there – from helping with larger projects to running them, and from running small then medium then larger and projects.
+5 – Move on up from there – from helping with larger projects to running them, and from running small then medium then larger and projects.
+Here are three of the many possible routes to the top:

 Hoping this helps – onwards and upwards!